 We’ll cut to the chase: There’s nothing wrong with buying a refurbished TV.
-In fact, for mere mortals wanting a taste of the finer things, it’s the only chance they have to position a top-of-the-line television — an OLED or QLED TV, for example — at the center of their home entertainment setup.
+In fact, it’s the only way mere mortals like us can line our home entertainment setup with the finest hardware manufacturers have to offer, like a top-of-the-line 4K TV — an OLED or QLED TV, for example — or even an 8K TV.

 Here’s what you need to know.